6 Soft Skills for Every Teen

 Write down a plan.
 Be willing to be flexible, but don’t compromise on your goals!

-This was time consuming and frustrating in the moment, but now that we are in the new house, I am so glad that I got rid of the clutter!
-I was not interested in moving broken, old or useless things in this new home, which gave me a better chance to start fresh.
+This was time-consuming and frustrating, but now that we are in the new house, I am so glad that I got rid of the clutter!
+I was not interested in moving broken, old, or useless things in this new home, which gave me a better chance to start fresh.

 We have clutter in our lives that we need to get rid of before we start moving to the place we want to be.
 Clutter could include something like a bad habit, or clutter could also be something good that is taking up too much time or space.